rdkcentral/BartonCore/README.md

 ## Resource Model
 As previously described, devices use a URI based resource model to expose functionality.
-One architectural goal of the resource model is to hide the underlying technology that the device uses (Zigbee, BLE, etc.).
+One architectural goal of the resource model is to hide the underlying technology that the device uses (Zigbee, Matter, etc.).
 This allows clients of devices to function without change against devices of any class and to get automatic support for new devices once new subsystems and device drivers are added.